 Tewit Well, Harrogate - 0.8 miles (Historic Building)

 RHS Garden Harlow Carr - 1.3 miles (Garden)

 Knaresborough, St John the Baptist Church - 3.3 miles (Historic Church)

-Nearest Accommodation to Royal Pump Room Museum, Harrogate:
+Nearest Holiday Cottages to Royal Pump Room Museum, Harrogate: